fabit0v/myCode/README.md

 # mycode (Project Title)

-This is my first project using python
+This is my first project using python.
+I want to learn how to version control projects with git.

 ## Getting Started